eflautt/ga-data-science/lessons/lesson-09/readme.md

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*
 - Implement a linear model (LinearRegression) with sklearn
-- Understand what is a coefficient
+- Define the concept of coefficients
-- Recall metrics accuracy and misclassification
+- Recall metrics for accuracy and misclassification
 - Recall the differences between L1 and L2 regularization

 ### INSTRUCTOR PREP